jgar124/jgar124.github.io/README.md

 * *Italics*
 * ~~Strikethrough~~

 Thus concludes my website.
-This website will be used in the future to tell people about myself.
+I will put many coding projects on this website in the future.